forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-get-started.md

 We now have the code that is needed to update the price of all books that get inserted.
 Next, let’s add a test class and add a unit test.
 Unit tests are an important part of writing code and are required.
 In addition to ensuring the quality of your code, unit tests enable you to meet the code coverage requirements for deploying or packaging Apex.
 To deploy Apex or package it for the Salesforce AppExchange, unit tests must cover at least 75% of your Apex code, and those tests must pass.

 ### Write a Unit Test
-Now we'll add a test class with one test method.
-We’ll also run the test and verify code coverage.
+Now add a test class with one test method.
+Then run the test and verify code coverage.
 The test method exercises and validates the code in the trigger and class.
 Also, it enables you to reach 100% code coverage for the trigger and class.
-For our example, we’ll create a test class that inserts a new book object which sets off the Apex trigger we wrote earlier.
+For our example, create a test class that inserts a new book object which sets off the Apex trigger we wrote earlier.
 To create the test class:

 1. From the Command Palette, run **SFDX:Create Apex Class** and create a class called `MyBooksTestClass`.